Through your support, we are building and developing transformative communities in El Salvador.

 Gente Ayudando Gente also contributes a wide range of community support from nutrition assistance to dental work to some types of medical care.
 Gente has also helped families access job training or start niche small businesses.
 With the home as the central pillar of this comprehensive approach, we are destroying the allure of gangs that has overtaken too much of this beautiful nation.

-We also frequently have inmates who are serving in the construction of the homes, learning a skill as they contribute to a better world and earn earlier release.
 Together we are shining God’s light by breaking the cycle of poverty and making the world a better place.

 Thanks to the contributions already committed to us from from our partners for this project, we must raise only about $1,000 more per house!